Marion Oberhofer: Career

 In January 2023, Oberhofer represented Italy at the 2023 FIL European Luge Championships and won a gold medal in the doubles event with her doubles teammate Andrea Vötter.
 She then competed at the 2023 FIL World Luge Championships and won bronze medals in the doubles and doubles' sprint events.

 She won the doubles overall 2022–23 Luge World Cup with 1,010 points, and won the doubles sprint along with Selina Egle and Lara Kipp.
 She again won the doubles overall 2023–24 Luge World Cup.

 In January 2024, she competed at the 2024 FIL European Luge Championships and won a silver medal in the doubles event and a bronze medal in the team relay.
 She then competed at the 2024 FIL World Luge Championships and won a gold medal in the doubles' sprint with a time of 28.421.

 In January 2025, she competed at the 2025 FIL European Luge Championships, and won bronze medals in the doubles and team relay events.

 She then competed at the 2025 FIL World Luge Championships and finished in fourth place in the doubles event, finishing 113 thousandths of a second from winning bronze.

+At the 2026 Winter Olympics, she won a gold medal in the doubles event, along with Vötter.
+It was the first time a women's doubles luge event was contested at the Olympics.
+She also won a bronze medal in the team relay.